 When contact information for affiliated clubs has been confirmed, Animal Justice will share this information with other clubs to enable collaboration.
 Club members are also invited to join a Facebook group designed to facilitate communication amongst clubs.

-What Animal Justice Can Provide Canadian Student Law Club Chapters i.
-Student Program Lawyer Samantha Skinner
+What Animal Justice Can Offer to Canadian Student Law Clubs